metacpan/metacpan-cpan-extracted/distros/T/Template-Liquid/README.md

 # Template::LiquidX or Solution?

-I'd really rather use Solution::{Package} for extentions but Template::LiquidX really is a better choice.
+I'd really rather use Solution::{Package} for extensions but Template::LiquidX really is a better choice.

 As I understand it, the original project's name, Liquid, is a reference to the classical states of matter (the engine itself being stateless).
 I wanted to use [solution](http://en.wikipedia.org/wiki/Solution) because it's liquid but with bits of other stuff floating in it.
 (Pretend you majored in chemistry instead of mathematics or computer science.)
-Liquid tempates will _always_ work with Template::Liquid but (due to Template::LiquidX's expanded syntax) Template::LiquidX templates _may not_ be compatible with Liquid or Template::Liquid.
+Liquid templates will _always_ work with Template::Liquid but (due to Template::LiquidX's expanded syntax) Template::LiquidX templates _may not_ be compatible with Liquid or Template::Liquid.